bastienbournas/cloudflare-purpleteam-toolkit/README.md

 # Cloudflare PurpleTeam Toolkit

-This repo contains a collection of tools to perform some security tests, scans and investigations on the established configurations in cloudflare.
+This repo contains a collection of tools to perform security tests, scans and enumerations on cloudflare (waf and zero trust).
 To keep everything simple, each of them is a small python script with a reduced scope.

 The toolkit contains:
-1. cf_waf_bypass.py - try to bypass the WAF on your origin
+1. cf_waf_bypass.py - try to bypass the WAF and access your origin directly
 2. cf_dns_map.py - enumerate dns entries, including the proxy status
-3. cf-zt-gateway-map.py - search, enumerate and investigate among the Zero Trust Gateway policies
+3. cf_zt_gateway_map.py - search, enumerate and investigate among the Zero Trust Gateway policies
+4. cf_zt_fleet_monitoring.py - get the WARP status of the whole fleet (connected, paused, failures, etc)

 The cf_purpleteam_toolkit_common.py module regroups all the common code and helper functions to be shared by the different tools.